Latavious Williams: 2009–10 season

 Williams receive several offers from overseas teams, including an offer from the Chinese Basketball Association which were reportedly worth US$100,000.
 However, his family decided against the idea of playing overseas.
 He opted to play in the D-League, the NBA's official minor league organization.
 He chose to earn US$19,000 in the D-League because he believed that he would receive more exposure and experience.
-He entered the D-League Draft and was drafted 16th overall by the Tulsa 66ers.
+He was drafted 16th overall by the Tulsa 66ers in the 2009 NBA D-League draft.
 He became the first player ever selected in the D-League Draft directly from high school.
 Because the NBA requires a player to be one year out of high school to play in the league, he became the only D-League player who could not be called up by any of the NBA teams in the 2009–10 season.

 He played as the 66ers backup forward for most of the season, starting only 7 out of 46 games in the regular season.
 He averaged 7.7 points on 52.8 percent shooting and 7.7 rebounds in 20.5 minutes per game.
 He scored in double figures 16 times and recorded double-figure rebounds in 13 games during the regular season.
 He also recorded 9 double-doubles in the regular season.
 He improved his production in the postseason, averaging 11.3 points on 61.2 percent shooting and 8.0 rebounds in seven postseason games.
 He helped the 66ers advanced to the Finals but they failed to win the championship despite Williams averaging 13.5 points and 10.5 rebounds in the two finals games against Rio Grande Valley Vipers.